cshaxu/nxvm/README.md

 -----------
 1. Prepare for a 1.44MB floppy disk image file as the startup disk
 2. Start NXVM and type `help` for available commands
-3. Type `device fdd insrt <filename>` to laod the floppy disk image into NXVM floppy drive
+3. Type `device fdd insrt <filename>` to load the floppy disk image file into NXVM floppy drive
 4. Type `mode` to switch display mode(Win32 Console/Win32 App Window)
 5. Type `info` to learn about emulator status
 6. Type `start` to start machine